 Frequently Asked Questions

-You should schedule three or four days of rest or light duty after your wisdom teeth come out.
+Ideally, you should schedule three or four days of rest or light duty after your wisdom teeth come out.
 Resting will minimize your risk of complications and help you heal.
-Full recovery takes around 2 weeks but you should feel minimal discomfort during this time.
+Full recovery takes around two weeks but you should feel minimal discomfort during this time.